The Best Mountain Bike Helmets of 2025

 Why it’s Great

-Founded in 1974, Fox has been delivering quality mountain bike gear for nearly 50 years, and the Speedframe Pro Helmet follows suit.
-Simply put, the Fox Speedframe Pro is the best mountain bike helmet we’ve tested this year.
-For a reasonable $180, you get a MIPS liner that helps reduce rotational forces during a crash and it’s exceptionally comfortable thanks to the 360-fit system that cinches down around your entire head (not just the back like most others).
-It also includes other premium features like a magnetic Fidlock buckle and an adjustable visor.
-Finally, vents located just above the brow do an excellent job of flowing air and minimizing excessive sweat buildup in hot temps.
-All said, Fox’s Speedframe Pro is a standout helmet in a sea of worthy alternatives.
+The Fox includes everything we look for in a top-rated mountain bike helmet.
+You get a MIPS liner that helps reduce rotational forces during a crash and the helmet is exceptionally comfortable thanks to the 360-fit system that cinches down around your entire head (not just the back like most others).
+The Speedframe Pro also includes premium features like a magnetic Fidlock buckle and an adjustable visor, and the vents located just above the brow do an excellent job of flowing air and minimizing excessive sweat buildup in hot temps.
+Finally, the Fox lid simply looks good out on the trail and comes in a plethora of color combinations.

 How it Compares